NicolasDorier/NicolasDorier.RateLimits/README.md

 zone=myzone rate=10r/m
 ```

-If you apply such zone, as explained later, then only `1 request every 6 sec` (ie, the inverse of 10 requests per minutes) will be able to be serviced.
+If you apply such zone, as explained later, then only `1 request every 6 sec` (i.e., the inverse of 10 requests per minutes) will be able to be serviced.

 If 3 requests are sent in 6 seconds: